How To Make Candy Apples

-When we were little, Mama made these wonderful candied apples for us from time to time, it didn’t even have to be fall!
+When we were little, Mama made these wonderful old fashioned candy apples for us from time to time, it didn’t even have to be fall!
 She always made extra for our friends, too.
-She made pretty much everything and we thought she was the best thing since sliced bread, which was about the only thing she didn’t make (although she did make a mean biscuit and got into bread making later on in our lives), and our friends thought so too because they flocked to our house in droves.

-Oh yeah, my Mama made Candy Apples for us when we were little.
-These are really very simple to make and don’t require any fancy ingredients but so few people seem to make them nowadays, I guess because they are sold in grocery stores and such ready made.
+These Old Fashioned Candy Apples are really very simple to make and don’t require any fancy ingredients but so few people seem to make them nowadays, I guess because they are sold in grocery stores and such ready made.
 Those still don’t hold a candle to these though.
-Have you wowed your family and friends lately?
-These Candy Apples will do just that!

 In a medium sized heavy sauce pot, place sugar.

 Also add water, red hots, and red food coloring.